esamattis/deno_karabiner/README.md

 ```

 > `--allow-env` is required so it can find your Karabiner config file using
-> the HOME env which can be removed if you pass explicit file name here
+> the HOME env which can be removed if you pass an explicit file name here

 ## Hyper Key Helper